 Technology is an integral part of our daily lives.
 From smart phones to electronic tablets, these devices are becoming items that many cannot function without.
 In addition, the Internet is changing the way education is delivered.
 Lake Technical College strives to ensure that our students are able to compete in this technology driven world.
-With this in mind, it is recommended that students have an online presence and access to the internet.
+With this in mind, it is required that students have an online presence and access to the internet.
 If you do not, please notify your faculty regarding use of LTC computer labs.

-It is also important that students have an email address that they check on a regular basis.
-A lot of information may come to you through your email, so it is important that you check it regularly.
+It is also required that students have an email address that they check on a regular basis.
+Course information is distributed to you through your email, so it is important that you check it regularly.
 If you do not have an email address, there are numerous services that provide FREE email addresses.
 Please make sure your faculty has a current, working email address for you.
 See your faculty for more information.